strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/Memory/MemoryAnalysis(Velocity).md

 ![](attachments/MemAnalysis_plist.png)

 The **cmd.exe** should catch your attention.
-Generally, users and day to day usage of a system does not spawn a **cmd.exe** session.
-There is a chance that it can appear briefly as part of a sysadmin script, but it is not a normal sight and very oftain not seen in day-to-day life.
+Generally, usage of a system does not spawn a **cmd.exe** session.
+There is a chance that it can appear briefly as part of a sysadmin script, but it is not a normal sight and very often not seen in day-to-day life.

 Let's look at **pstree** to see a bit more detail on what spawned what.